SAP pushes into sales tracking market with $2.4 billion Callidus buy

 “We have now climbed deeply into the psyche of the sales professional,” SAP Chief Executive Bill McDermott told a news conference at the company’s headquarters on Tuesday.

-The deal came as SAP announced 2017 results on the lower side of market expectations.
+The deal came as SAP (SAPG.DE) announced 2017 results on the lower side of market expectations.

 Sales performance software is a facet of the broader customer relationship management (CRM) category where SAP competes with Salesforce.com, the leading pure-play cloud software firm.